Progressive tax: Negative Income Tax

-The idea of Negative Income Tax (NIT) was stumbled upon and discussed by various thinkers and is most commonly attributed to Milton Friedman, who made it more prominent in his 1962 work ‘Capitalism and Freedom’.
-The theory places itself as an alternative to the contemporary progressive tax systems which are deemed too bureaucratic and inefficient, it’s emphasized for its lower administrative costs and unitary system of providing welfare and support without discrediting the beneficiaries.
+The idea of Negative Income Tax (NIT) was stumbled upon and discussed by various thinkers and is most commonly attributed to Milton Friedman, who made it more prominent in his 1962 work 'Capitalism and Freedom'.
+The theory positions itself as an alternative to contemporary progressive tax systems, which are deemed too bureaucratic and inefficient; it emphasizes its lower administrative costs and a unitary system of providing welfare and support without discrediting beneficiaries.
 It also eliminates unnecessary processes and institutions by directly providing to the substandard.

-NIT is a system where the flow of the tax payment is inverted for salaries falling below a specified threshold; individuals surpassing the given level have to contribute money to the state, while those below are recipients of said funds.
-Theoretical frameworks of this idea could be referred back to William Petty, Vilferdo Pareto, and Paul Samuelson among others.
+NIT is a system in which the flow of tax payments is inverted for salaries below a specified threshold; individuals earning above the threshold must pay taxes to the state, while those below receive those funds.
+Theoretical frameworks of this idea could be referred back to William Petty, Vilfredo Pareto, and Paul Samuelson, among others.

-The adjustability of subsidies given to the poor households by the system eliminates the welfare trap issue faced by other proposals (i.e. means-test).
-The ‘wage subsidy’ is best demonstrated by the gap between ones salary, base pay, and real income post-subsidy.
-Once the minimal criteria defined by the according government is met, the recipient becomes the payer.
+The system's ability to adjust subsidies for poor households eliminates the welfare trap issue faced by other proposals (e.g., means testing).
+The 'wage subsidy' is best illustrated by the gap between one's salary or base pay and one's real income after the subsidy is applied.
+Once the government-defined minimum criteria are met, the recipient becomes the payer.

-Friedman provides five other advantages to NIT.
-It allows households and families to sustain themselves directly from their income without having to rely on other programs or plans.
+Friedman provides five other advantages of NIT.
+It allows households and families to sustain themselves directly from their income, without relying on other programs or plans.
 Secondly, it provides cash to the recipient, which is perceived as the most superior means of support.
-Thirdly, Friedman claims that negative income tax could replace all other supporting programs and work as the universal program on its own.
+Thirdly, Friedman claims that a negative income tax could replace all other supporting programs and work as the universal program on its own.
 Fourthly, lower administration costs associated with NIT compared to other systems.
-Lastly, it should not, in theory, interfere with market mechanisms unlike other government interventionist laws (i.e. minimum wage).
+Lastly, it should not, in theory, interfere with market mechanisms, unlike other government interventionist laws (i.e., minimum wage).

 A survey conducted in 1995 established that the majority of American economists advocated for the addition of a negative income tax into the welfare system.
 The United States federal government took a key interest on the matter and between 1968 and 1982 sponsored four experiments across various states to see the effects of NIT on labor supply, income, and substitution effects.
-As part of the result, most participants reduced their labor supply, especially the youth by as much as four weeks.
+As a result, most participants reduced their labor supply, especially youth, by as much as four weeks.
 These responses may seem imminent from a generous system like NIT.

-NIT saw extensive use under President Nixon's Family Assistance Plan in 1969.
+NIT was widely used under President Nixon's Family Assistance Plan in 1969.
 It was also implemented in 1975 for the working poor through the earned income tax credit.
 The system is still in power today, but differs from the original theories of Friedman and his supporters.